WAJZ

-WAJZ (96.3 MHz) is a commercial FM radio station licensed to Voorheesville, New York, and serving the Capital District, including Albany, Schenectady and Troy.
+WAJZ (96.3 FM) is a commercial radio station licensed to Voorheesville, New York, and serving the Capital District, including Albany, Schenectady and Troy.
 The station is owned by Pamal Broadcasting and broadcasts a rhythmic contemporary radio format that leans toward urban contemporary.
 In morning drive time, WAJZ carries the nationally syndicated "Jubal Show" from KBKS-FM in Seattle.

 WAJZ has an effective radiated power (ERP) of 470 watts.
 The transmitter is on Pinnacle Road in Helderberg Escarpment tower farm in New Scotland, amid the towers for other Albany-area TV and FM stations.

 Programming

 Since the launch of Jamz 96.3 on December 23, 1998, it has become one of the most popular radio stations in the Albany market, initially as an urban contemporary radio station, and evolving to rhythmic contemporary by September 2005.
 As of 2011, the station tends to lean more urban rather than dance (similar to WQHT in New York City) to avoid competing with co-owned mainstream CHR WFLY.